neagle/nateeagle.com-v2/src/templates/_posts/2011-09-11-color-ripples-canvas-toy.md

 For that matter: are public schools aware of this _now_?

-Anyway: I actually had a great highschool Math teacher.
+Anyway: I actually had a great high school Math teacher.
 Hell, I'd pay a lot of money at this point in my life to go back, sit in that musty portable classroom in Spanaway, Washington and have him teach me all about linear equations to help me draw pretty, moving pictures.